-The Department of Music, a fully accredited member of the National Association of Schools of Music, offers programs of study for students who wish to pursue professional training in music education or liberal arts, with a strong emphasis in i n s t r u m e n t a I, keyboard, or vocal music.
+The Department of Music, a fully accredited member of the National Association of Schools of Music, offers programs of study for students who wish to pursue professional training in music education or liberal arts, with a strong emphasis in instrumental, keyboard, or vocal music.
 Opportunities also exist for non-music majors to enrich their campus lives through participation in a variety of performing organizations.
 Students who successfully complete degree requirements are awarded the Bachelor of Music Education (in coordination with the College of Education) or the Bachelor of Arts degree.